rackerlabs/rackspace-how-to/content/cloud-servers/installing-mariadb-server-on-centos.md

        SHOW GRANTS FOR 'demouser'@'localhost';

-   MariaDB returns the commands needed to reproduce that user's privileges if you were to rebuild the server.
-The `USAGE on \*.\*` part means that the user gets no privileges on anything by default.
-That command is overridden by the second command, which is the grant you ran for the new database.
+   MariaDB returns the commands needed to reproduce that user's privileges if you were to rebuild the server. `USAGE on \*.\*` means that the user gets no privileges on anything by default.
+That command is overridden by the second command, which is the grant that you ran for the new database.

         +-----------------------------------------------------------------------------------------------------------------+
         | Grants for demouser@localhost                                                                                   |